-Heading into a possible reelection year, FP’s reporters will discuss if and how Biden can juggle these substantial foreign-policy issues—and how the campaign trail might change things.
-They’ll also talk about the budget and what it reveals about the administration’s foreign-policy agenda.
+Heading into a possible reelection year, FP’s reporters discussed if and how Biden can juggle these substantial foreign-policy issues—and how the campaign trail might change things.
+They also talked about the budget and what it reveals about the administration’s foreign-policy agenda.

 Amy Mackinnon discusses whether Beijing is considering sending lethal aid to Ukraine while it simultaneously attempts to play peace broker and mediator between Ukraine and Russia.

 FP’s Robbie Gramer offers insider insights on how the Biden administration views China’s attempts to play mediator and global peacemaker in various regional conflicts.

 Jack Detsch explains how Florida Gov. Ron DeSantis’s statement on the war in Ukraine being a “territorial dispute” and not a vital U.S. national security interest could change the debate in the United States about providing aid to Ukraine.

 Jack Detsch is Foreign Policy’s Pentagon and national security reporter.
 He was previously a staff writer at Al-Monitor, covering intelligence and defense.